uo294319/MyNotes/UNIOVI/3S2_SysInfo/data/req.md

 	- Card format: `As a [role] I want [feature] for [business value]`
 ---
 ## Elaboration of the Product Backlog
-- Sprint Planning.
+- Done during the sprint Planning.
 Meeting 1
-	- Refinement in smaller US
-		- Starting by the highest priority
+- Refinement of US starting by the highest priority
 	- Divide epic US into smaller ones
 		- Should be doable in a sprint
 		- Express a single independent function
 	- Include Acceptance criteria
 		- Details and conditions to be met.
 		- Express users needs through conversations with the PO.
 		- Are not acceptance tests.
 	- Conversations
 		- Raise questions about the details of the acceptance criteria
 		- They should be reflected in the acceptance criteria.
+---
+## Elaboration of the Sprint Backlog
-- Sprint Planning.
+- Done during the sprint Planning.
 Meeting 2
 - Previous US are in the product backlog
 - Make commitment (move to sprint backlog)
 	- Select a set of them with highest priority that can be done in an sprint.
 	- Complete the acceptance criteria describing business rules or scenarios.
 - When completing the acceptance criteria some new US may appear.
 	- They may be added in the sprint backlog or in the product backlog.
 ---
-## Elaboration of the Sprint Backlog

----
+## Other
+- Prototypes
+	- Acceptance criteria do not include all the details about user interaction.
+	- Prototypes specify the rest of details.
+- Database
+	- Done incrementally.
+Each sprint adds the necessary tables and columns
+	- Use data models (domain class)